s-kust/anchored_vwaps/README.md

 ### Understanding the Source of the Chart Title

-Ideally, the `input_df` DataFrame you pass to the function should include an `attrs` attribute that stores the data for the title.
+The `input_df` DataFrame you pass to the function should include an `attrs` attribute that stores the data for the title.
 The data import functions in the `import_ohlc` folder automatically add this attribute.
 If you import OHLC data without calling these functions, you can add and populate this attribute yourself.
+For details, see the code of the `_check_df_input` function.

 ## Effortlessly Tracking Your Favorite Stocks and ETFs